getappmap/appmap-dotnet/README.md

 On success, `out` directory will contain all the files needed to use this instrumentation method.

-`launcher` requires dotnet SDK to build; `dotnet pack` in that directory will build the nuget package, including the native binaries placed in `out`.
+`launcher` requires dotnet SDK to build; `dotnet pack` in that directory will build the nuget package, including the native binaries placed in `bin/osx-x64` and `bin/linux-x64`.